 Asset Protection and Discretionary Trusts

-The trust industry is fond of touting discretionary trusts as a means to protect wealth and to shield assets from creditors.
-Undoubtedly, trusts can help to achieve these objectives.
-However, establishing a trust by itself may yield sub-optimal results.
-The level of protection and the extent to which a trust can protect wealth and shield assets depends upon how sophisticated of an approach is taken to the creation and deployment of the trust.
+Individuals who have generated significant wealth over their lifetime are often keen to find a way to protect that wealth and preserve it for future generations.
+The discretionary trust is one of the most common means to achieve this objective.
+However, while discretionary trusts undoubtedly can help to place wealth outside the reach of creditors and ensure its orderly distribution as it is passed down from one generation to the next, the level of protection and the extent to which a trust can protect wealth and shield assets depends upon how sophisticated of an approach is taken to the creation and deployment of the trust.
 An over-simplistic approach may offer no protection and no shield at all.
-This is why the formation and administration of a trust for the purpose of asset protection requires a trustee with a sound background in the law.
+This is why the formation and administration of a trust for the purpose of asset protection requires the help of trust professionals well versed in not only trust law but matrimonial laws, estate laws and general commercial laws.

 What is a Discretionary Trust?